zwry-stf/Vane/README.md

 **Important**:
 Add Widgets and Config Modules before calling Vane::Init().
-A more detailed Documentation can be found here [Documentation](Documentation)
+A more detailed Documentation can be found [here](Documentation.md)

 ## Images